gabrielotsuka/HTTPServer/README.md

 ```
 localhost:8080/<file_name>
 ```
-Obs: The file name shall not have spaces nor accented characters.

 If you don't want to put any other files in the repository, you can give it a try by downloading this README file!
 ```
 localhost:8080/README.md